Pepperrs/PID-Controller/README.md

 ## Effects of each of the PID parameters
 A PID controller is a simple way to control the steering of a vehicle across a predefined trajectory.
 It uses three parameters to calculate the required steering angle:
 * P, the proportional part of the equation.
-This part increases the steering more the further away the vehicle is from the trajectory, ie. the higher its cross track error (cte) is.
+This component increases the steering more the further away the vehicle is from the trajectory, i.e. the higher its cross track error (CTE) is.
 * I, the integral part of the equation.
-I is used to move the vehicle closer to the trajectory when both P and D combined cause the vehicle to steer across a tangential trajectory.
-It has also an influence on how fast the vehicle can approach its target trajectory.
+The integral is used to move the vehicle closer to the trajectory when both P and D combined let the car steer across a tangential path.
+It also influences how fast the car can approach its target trajectory.
 * D is the derivative part of the equation.
-Its calculated by the difference of the current cte and the previous cte.
-The derivative part is used to keep a vehicle that has found the trajectory close to it by reducing the rate of change in the cte.
+Its calculated by the difference of the current CTE and the previous CTE.
+The derivative component is used to keep a vehicle that has found the trajectory close to it by reducing the rate of change in the CTE.

 ## The final hyper parameters
 For my final results i used: